simplycubed/phishing-protection/README.md

 This Gmail add-on provides an automated layer of protection by:

-1. Checking the sender of every incoming email against your organization's Google Workspace directory
+1. Checking the sender of every email when it's opened against your organization's Google Workspace directory
 2. Identifying when a sender's name matches or closely resembles an employee but comes from an external domain
-3. Applying a clear warning label to suspicious emails
+3. Applying a clear bright red warning label to suspicious emails
 4. Displaying a warning notification in the Gmail sidebar when viewing these emails

-The add-on uses a hybrid approach to ensure comprehensive protection:

-- Background scanning of new emails every 5 minutes
-- Real-time checking when a user opens an email
-- Smart caching of directory data for performance optimization

 ## Features

-- **Automated Phishing Detection**: Identifies potential name spoofing attacks without user intervention
+- **Automated Phishing Detection**: Identifies potential name spoofing attacks when users view emails
-- **Visual Warnings**: Clear labels and in-Gmail notifications for suspicious emails
+- **Visual Warnings**: Clear red labels and in-Gmail notifications for suspicious emails
 - **Directory Integration**: Directly uses your Google Workspace directory via OAuth
-- **Performance Optimized**: Efficient caching of directory data and intelligent processing
+- **Performance Optimized**: Efficient caching of directory data for faster processing
 - **User Configurable**: Adjustable sensitivity settings for name matching
-- **Low Resource Impact**: Designed to work efficiently within Google's quota limits
+- **Fail-safe Design**: Falls back to personal contacts if directory access fails

 ## Installation